-Strategies: How Do We Achieve Main Street's Vision?
+Strategies: How Do We Achieve Goals for the Downtown District?

-- 1. Create a unified pedestrian-friendly and bike-friendly streetscape for the entire corridor. - Create a Downtown Development Authority, such as a Community Reinvestment Agency (CRA), to provide a sustainable source of funding for community enhancements and a focused group that facilitates the improvement of downtown. - 3.
-As part of a downtown placemaking and

-- recreation branding study, develop a set of unified community character elements to be implemented within the entire downtown corridor, to create a stronger sense of place.
+- 1. Update City code to align with detailed recommendations, listed above. - Create a Downtown Development Authority, such as a Community Reinvestment Agency (CRA), to provide a sustainable source of funding for community enhancements and a focused group that facilitates the improvement of downtown. - 3.
+As part of a downtown placemaking and branding study, develop a set of unified community character elements to be implemented within the entire downtown corridor, to create a stronger sense of place.